lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 ## Calling a job with parameters

 No need to write repetitive jobs with the exact same logic to handle variable values that differ according to a pattern.
 See [File registry documentation on Hash creator](https://lyrasis.github.io/kiba-extend/file.file_registry_entry.html#hash-creator-example-since-2-7-2) for a full example of how to do this.

+## Automating repetitive file registry

+The basic idea of this is:

+* write code that generates `Project.registry` `register` commands with registry keys and hashes, according to the necessary pattern.
+* call this code from within `Project::RegistryData.register` before `register_files` is called.

+One pattern for doing this is publicly viewable [in the `kiba-tms` project](https://github.com/lyrasis/csws-update/blob/main/lib/csws/registry_data.rb#L7-L15). `register_supplied_files` automates registry of the original TMS CSV files included in the project. `register_prep_files` automates the creation of entries for all original files into a `prep` namespace.
+If a custom prep method or module has been creating matching the name pattern, it will be used as the creator.
+Otherwise, the creator will be [`Kiba::Tms::Jobs::AbstractPrep`](https://github.com/lyrasis/kiba-tms/blob/main/lib/kiba/tms/jobs/abstract_prep.rb), which removes TMS-specific fields and deletes any empty fields.

+Another example (in LYRASIS private repo) is [here](https://github.com/lyrasis/csws-update/blob/main/lib/csws/registry_data.rb#L7-L15).